abhsrivastava/abhsrivastava.github.io/_posts/2018-11-3-Hangman-Game-Using-ZIO.md

 I came across this [fantastic talk][1] delivered by [John De Goes][2] for [Scala Kiev Meetup][3].
 In this talk he implements a small fun game called Hangman and in the process he teaches us the [ZIO][4] Library.

-I found the audio of the talk to be a little choppy and so I decided to write this blog and summerize my learnings from the talk.
+I found the audio of the talk to be a little choppy and so I decided to write this blog and summarize my learnings from the talk.

-If you are reading this article, I'll preseume that you already know why we need things like ZIO.
+If you are reading this article, I'll presume that you already know why we need things like ZIO.
 We wrap side effecting code into IO Monads to make it referentially transparent.
 This allows us to push all the side effects to the boundary of our application and thus the inner functional core of the program is preserved.

 Let me explain the game a little before we start writing it.
 The computer will select a random word for you and will ask you to guess the word.
 You can guess one character at a time.
-Everytime you guess a character which ocurrs in the word, all occurences of that character will be revealed.
+Every time you guess a character which occurs in the word, all occurrences of that character will be revealed.
 If you guess all the characters which occur in the chosen word you win the game.
 If the number of guesses reaches 10 and you still haven't guessed all characters, you lose.

 This is a good example to learn about the IO Monad because there are lots of side effects in this game.
 We need to collect user input like their name, each character they guess.
 We need to inform them whether their guess is right or wrong and in the end we need to tell them whether they won or lost the game.
 All these operations are side effects.
 So how can we write this application in a purely functional way?